university-of-york/uoy-design-patterns/src/pages/21-media.md

 });
 </script>

-The media image and body can contain any arbitrary content:
+The media image and body _can_ contain any arbitrary content (but the `figure` element used to hold the media picture should be used for images:

 <script>
 component("media", {
-  "type": "horizontal",
   "picture": { "content": "<img src=\"http://lorempixel.com/400/300/people\">" },
   "body": { "content": "<p>Ah, look, some <abbr>HTML</abbr> content.</p>" }
 });